 Should Employee Voice Always be Confidential?

-Employee survey confidentiality is important when you’re collecting feedback, especially when that feedback is available to different areas and leaders within the organization.
+Employee survey confidentiality is important when you’re collecting feedback, especially when feedback is available todifferent areas and leaders within the organization.

 That said, there are some situations and levels of transparency where anonymity doesn’t fit with obtaining the voice of your employees.
 We see examples daily at WorkTango.

-Organizations use our active listening survey platform to solicit feedback specific to engagement, DEI, and leadership surveys, among others.
+Organizations use our Survey & Insights platform to solicit feedback specific to engagement, DE&I, and leadership surveys among others.

 For more clarity, our “anonymous conversation” feature can be used to flush out details.

-When leaders have had an opportunity to digest feedback, group, and individual check-ins can clarify and strengthen the voice of employees, and bring greater transparency to the intentions and follow-up actions of management.
+When leaders have had an opportunity to digest feedback–group and individual conversationscan clarify and strengthen the voice of employees, and bring greater transparency to theintentions and follow up actions of management.